DSpace/RestContract/subscriptions.md

 This endpoint contains all of the subscription requested

 ## Main Endpoint
-**GET /api/core/subscriptions?resourceType={resourceType}**
+**GET /api/core/subscriptions**

-Retrieve a pageable list of subscriptions related with dspaceObject of type resourceType.
+Retrieve a pageable list of subscriptions.
 The subscriptions are ordered by eperson number ascending.
 The JSON response document is as follow.